A Neural Entity Coreference Resolution Review: A review of Entity Coreference Resolution methodologies

-\subsubsection{Language-Modelling models}
+\subsection{Language-Modelling models}

-We refer to Language-Modelling models for CR to the models that are not built to solve CR, but to represent tasks of modelling linguistic phenomenon, that are thereafter used to enhance CR and other NLP tasks.
+We refer to Language-Modelling models for CR to models that are not built to solve CR, but to represent tasks of modelling linguistic phenomena that are thereafter used to enhance CR and other NLP tasks.
 As a result, the majority of the models have been implemented and tested with fine-tuning on CR tasks.

 A way to use syntactic information, in a treebank format, to infuse spans of text is proposed in \cite{swayamdipta-etal-2018-syntactic}.
-While using multitask learning to create syntactic information, the systems is unrestrained into creating valid parse trees and does not assume the use of overlapping datasets for the syntactic learner and the primary task.
-The syntactic scaffolds are only used to bias the decisions of the primary task, which is done by jointly learning to minimize the loss of both tasks simultaneously using a shared set of tuneable parameters.
+While using multi-task learning to create syntactic information, the system is unrestrained into creating valid parse trees and does not assume the use of overlapping datasets for the syntactic learner and the primary task. {The syntactic scaffolds are only used to bias the decisions of the primary task, which is done by jointly learning to minimize the loss of both tasks simultaneously using a tuneable parameter }$\delta${(Eq. }\ref{eq:swayamdipta-joint-loss}{)}.{The} $L_{1}$ {and }$L_{2}${ are the syntactic scaffold and task specific losses with }$y${ and }$z${ being the respective target labels, while }$x${ represents the input.}

 As a result the syntactically-aware span representations can be directly used during inference on any end task that uses spans representantions.
-In the case of CR, the synactic scaffolds are applied on the implementation of \cite{lee2017end}.
-By enchancing the span representations with syntactic information and altering the loss function described in eq \ref{eq:lee-loss-function} to minimize the loss by taking into account the treebank to enable joint learning, the system boosted the performance of the baseline.
-What is more, syntactic scaffolds could be implemented to further push the performance of other implementations \citep{lee2018higher,zhang-etal-2018-neural-coreference-biaffine}.
+In the case of CR, the synactic scaffolds are applied on the implementation of \cite{lee2017end}. {By enhancing span representations with syntactic information and altering the loss function described in Eq.}\{\ref{eq:lee-loss-function}\}{ to take into account the treebank format and enable joint learning (}$L_{2}${ in Eq. }\{\ref{eq:swayamdipta-joint-loss}\}{), the system boosted the performance of the baseline.} What is more, syntactic scaffolds could be implemented to further push the performance of other implementations \citep{lee2018higher,zhang-etal-2018-neural-coreference-biaffine}.